2fcfead89517/8da72bae/README.md

 ## UFW/Firewall
 According to the ReadMe, the only accepted form of a "firewall" is **UFW**.
 UFW is a tool for firewalls and stands for "Uncomplicated Firewall".
 It is meant to make it easier to use and configure firewalls.
 I prefer to use GUFW which is simply just a GUI version of UFW which can be installed in Ubuntu using **sudo apt install gufw**.
 Once installed, simply enable it by clicking the status button.
 If the ReadMe specifies, you can also set certain rules to block/allow specific IPs or even configure certain ports to be closed or open.
+Changing the type from User, to Office also gained me a point since it made UFW automatically reject incoming connections by default.

 ![image](https://github.com/ange746/Cypat-Markup/assets/73328077/9fbf57ac-279f-4325-8283-b4a64cca32f5)